What Scale Has 4 Sharps? Unlocking the Secrets of the E Major Scale and Beyond

 Beyond E Major: Other Scales with Four Sharps

-While E major is the most prominent scale with four sharps, it's important to remember that other scales share this same key signature.
-The concept of relative minor comes into play here.
+While E major is the most prominent scale with four sharps, it helps to remember that other scales share this same key signature.
 The relative minor of a major scale is the minor scale that shares the same key signature.
+That said, the concept of relative minor comes into play here.
+Both E major and C# minor share the same four sharps (F#, C#, G#, D#).
 In the case of E major, its relative minor is C# minor.
-Both E major and C# minor share the same four sharps (F#, C#, G#, D#).
 Although they share the same key signature, their melodic character differs significantly, with C# minor possessing a darker, more dramatic quality compared to the bright E major.

 Practical Applications: Playing and Composing in E Major